Francesca Caccini: Early life

 Caccini was born in Florence, and received a humanistic education (Latin, some Greek, as well as modern languages and literature, mathematics) in addition to early musical training with her father.
 According to Liliana Panella, the first well-founded testimony of Francesca's singer's activity, together with her sister Settimia, at the Medici court, is 1602: in his diary Cesare Tinghi notes that on 3 April 1602 St. Nicholas church in Pisa, where the court moved every year during Lent, polychoral music was directed by "Giulio Romano [Giulio Caccini], having the wife (the second wife, Margherita) and the two daughters singing well".

 In her early life, Caccini performed with her parents, her half-brother Pompeo, her sister Settimia, and possibly other unnamed Caccini pupils in an ensemble contemporaries referred to as le donne di Giulio Romano.
-After she was hired by the court, she continued to perform with the family ensemble until Settimia's marriage and resulting move to Mantua caused its breakup.
+She most likely would sing in the 1600 production of L’Euridice, an opera which had sections by her father, sung by his students (most of the music was composed by Jacopo Peri).
+In the same year she also sang in her father’s, Il rapimento di Cefalo (“The Abduction of Cephalus”), composed to a libretto by Gabriello Chiabrera.
+She then was hired by the court where she continued to perform with the family ensemble until Settimia's marriage and resulting move to Mantua caused its breakup.
 Caccini served the Medici court as a teacher, chamber singer, rehearsal coach and composer of both chamber and stage music until early 1627.
 By 1614 she was the court's most highly paid musician, in no small part because her musical virtuosity so well exemplified an idea of female excellence projected by Tuscany's de facto Regent, Grand-Duchess Christina of Lorraine.
 By 1623 she earned 240 scudi.
+The Italian scuda/scudi were pre-unification coins that were in circulation in different Italian areas—money made of silver or gold which was very precious and represented the power and the wealth of the region long before the modern Italy accepted coins of only one national currency.